 In addition, Awlencan Innovations India Ltd. was registered on Sept.
 28, the day Zebpay suspended its exchange activities.
 According to reports, there are 3 directors listed for this company.
 One is Kailash Atmaram Singhal who is also listed as a director of Zeb It Service Ltd., which operated the Zebpay exchange in India.

 What do you think of Zebpay setting up operations overseas after shutting down exchange activities in India?
 Let us know in the comments section below.

-Images courtesy of Shutterstock, Medium, and Etoro.
+Images courtesy of Shutterstock and Zebpay.

 Need to calculate your bitcoin holdings?
 Check our tools section.

 The post Zebpay Sets Up Operations Overseas After Suspending Exchange Activities In India appeared first on Bitcoin News.